 If it’s under 25% the deduction can be made without you agreeing to it.
 You’ll be told what the deductions are going to be, and if they’re going to change.

-When you can’t use your benefits
+When you can’t use the scheme

-You can’t use your benefits:
+You can’t use the scheme to pay:

 Extra help with fuel bills